 |J||Opening Night||1||I, G (dress rehearsal and playbills)|

-For each activity in your diagram, write down the start and end time.
-The start time of your first activity would be “0” and the end time would be its duration.
-The second activity would start at the end time of the first activity and its end time would add on the duration of the second activity.
+For each task in your diagram, write down the start and end time.
+The start time of the first task starts at “0".
+The end time is the task's duration (in days).
+The second task's start time is the end time of the first task.
+The end time adds on the duration of the second task.

 Do this for all the activities in the sequence.
 The pathway that has the longest time frame is your Critical Path.
-Use this to build backwards from any fixed dates that apply to your project (ie. Opening night.)
-This information can be used in conjunction with other project management tools such as the Gannt Chart.
+Use this to build backwards from any fixed dates that apply to your project (ie. Move-in to venue, Opening night, Closing) This information can be used in conjunction with other project management tools such as the Gantt Chart.

-Workamajig has put together an extremely comprehensive explanation for the critical path method if you still have questions!
+- The website Workamajig has put together a comprehensive explanation for the critical path method if you still have questions.